Mark Elliott Brecher: Professional service

 From 2001 to 2005 he chaired the United States Department of Health and Human Services (DHHS) Advisory Committee on Blood Safety and Availability.
-He served as the president of the American Society for Apheresis (2005 to 2006) and has received that society's ASFA Lecturer's award (2010) Presidential award (2011) and the Morrison Memorial Lecture Award (2016).
+He served as the president of the American Society for Apheresis (2005 to 2006) and has received that society's ASFA Lecturer's award (2010), the Presidential award (2011) and the Morrison Memorial Lecture Award (2016).
 In 2020, he received the Tibby Greenwalt Memorial award from the Association for the Advancement of Blood and Biotherapies (AABB).

 His research and advocacy contributed to reducing the risk of bacterial contamination of blood products for transfusion.

 Publications

 His most cited, peer-reviewed publications are: